code-not-found/code-not-found.github.io/_posts/blogger/2014-04-26-blogger-syntaxhighlighter-setup.md

 <!-- 'SyntaxHighlighter' additions END -->
 ```

+Click the <var>Save template</var> button to save the changes made to your Blogger template.
+This concludes the setup, in the next section will see how to use SyntaxHighlighter.

 <figure>
     <img src="{{ site.url }}/assets/images/blogger/blogger-edit-html-setup.png" alt="blogger edit html setup">
 </figure>

-Click the <var>Save template</var> button to save the changes made to your Blogger template.
-This concludes the setup, in the next section will see how to use SyntaxHighlighter.

 ## SyntaxHighlighter Usage

-In order to use SyntaxHighlighter we need to wrap the section to be highlighted with an XML tag called &lt;pre&gt;.
+In order to use SyntaxHighlighter we need to wrap the section to be highlighted with an XML tag called <var>&lt;pre&gt;</var>.
 This tag has one required parameter called <var>'brush'</var> which is the same brush that was added in section 3 of the above setup.

-For this example we will add a `HelloWorld` Java class to a &lt;pre&gt; tag with a <var>'Java'</var> brush and a Hello World XML file to a <pre> tag with a <var>'XML'</var> brush.
+For this example we will add a `HelloWorld` Java class to a <var>&lt;pre&gt;</var> tag with a <var>'Java'</var> brush and a Hello World XML file to a <var>&lt;pre&gt;</var> tag with a <var>'XML'</var> brush.
 Copy the below code and paste it inside a Blogger post as shown.

 > Make sure all right angle brackets within the <pre> tags are HTML escaped, in other words all < (less than character) must be replaced with "&amp;lt;" (without quotes, as shown below)!